 Approximately five thousand feet above the sea is a small and tranquil town of Sagada in Mountain Province, 275 Kilometers north of Manila.
 A remote town with so much to offer to anyone who chooses to experience its distinct appeal.
-With its temperate weather, wondrous caves and cliffs, lofty rice terraces and waterfalls, luscious foods and delicacies, rich heritage and traditions, Sagada promises everyone an unforgettable and truly remarkable experience with nature and culture.
+With its temperate weather, wondrous caves and cliffs, lofty rice terraces, majestic waterfalls, luscious foods and delicacies, rich heritage and traditions, Sagada promises everyone an unforgettable and truly remarkable experience with nature and culture.

 Sagada also embraces its visitors with the warm hospitality of the locals that complements the beauty of the place.
 Undoubtedly, the charm of this mountain town is still incomparable to most tourist destinations in the country, making it one of Lakwatsero’s favorite destinations, a home away from home, like most local and foreign tourists do.
 Whether you are a laid back traveler or more into adventure, young or old, Lakwatsero of any background and age, you definitely have a place here.

 Coda Lines Corporation has a daily trip from Cubao HM Terminal to Sagada via Banaue and Bontoc.
 The bus leaves daily at 8PM, 9PM and 10PM, arriving Sagada after twelve hours of the next day, regular fare is P760.
 For more inquiries, contact +639771860548 and +639394677863, or visit their Facebook page.

 Alternatively, Sagada can also be reached either via Baguio with almost the same travel time and fare.